bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Creates a new `[EventTarget](https://dom.spec.whatwg.org/#eventtarget)` object, which can be used by developers to [dispatch](https://dom.spec.whatwg.org/#concept-event-dispatch) and listen for [events](https://dom.spec.whatwg.org/#concept-event).

-[EventTarget/addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener "The addEventListener() method of the EventTarget interface sets up a function that will be called whenever the specified event is delivered to the target.")
+[EventTarget/addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener 'The addEventListener() method of the EventTarget interface sets up a function that will be called whenever the specified event is delivered to the target.')

 In all current engines.